 Opportunities abound for international students — and all students — to meet new people, make friends, and have fun!

-The Office of International Student & Scholar Services (OISSS) and the Center for Language Studies, and The Third World Center host events, workshops, lectures, and informational programs throughout the year.
+The Office of International Student & Scholar Services (OISSS) and the Center for Language Studies, and Brown Center for Students of Color host events, workshops, lectures, and informational programs throughout the year.

 Graduate students can engage in activities ranging from the Brown Ballroom Dance Club to volunteering in the local community through the Swearer Center.
 Most student groups are geared toward undergraduates, but many host fun events and interesting activities open to graduate students and postdocs, as well as to the larger Brown community and the public.

 OISSS also works closely with the International House of Rhode Island, located just a few blocks from the Brown campus at 8 Stimson Avenue.
 International House is an independent, non-profit, community-based multicultural center and meeting place for the community, international students, scholars, and visitors.
 Programs include both social events and resources such as affordable ESL classes and one-on-one ESL tutoring.